 In viewfinder shooting, the 11 AF points are clustered towards the middle of the frame, but if your subject is near the edge it’s easy enough to focus and then reframe before shooting.
 You can let the camera choose the focus point automatically or select it yourself; either way it’s very fast, and very positive.

 Our lab tests show that the D3500’s image quality is very much on a par with its rivals.
 There are slight differences here and there in resolution, noise and dynamic range, but these show up more in lab tests than they do in real-world shooting.
 In practice, the D3500 delivers sharp, vibrant and very well exposed images, and the 18-55mm AF-P lens performs really well for an inexpensive kit lens, with consistent sharpness across the focal range and right to the edges of the frame.
-There is some colour fringing and distortion in its raw files, but if you enable the in-camera lens corrections you won’t see this in its JPEG images.
+There is some colour fringing and distortion in its raw files, but if you enable the in-camera lens corrections you won’t see this in its JPEG images – and most photo-editors now apply in-built lens correction profiles to raw files.

 It may be a beginner level camera, but if you put its images alongside those from the best ASP-C cameras out there you might find it pretty difficult to tell which camera was used.

 The entry-level interchangeable lens market is pretty crowded, and the chances are that you’re not just looking at DSLRs but mirrorless cameras too.
-The choice becomes a lot narrower if you want a camera with a viewfinder, however, especially at this price, so we’ve rounded up three rival cameras that meet this basic requirement but also go about things in a slightly different way: the Canon EOS Rebel T7/2000D is the Nikon's closest competitor on price, but the Sony A68 makes an interesting and more powerful alternative as one of the last Sony SLT cameras still on sale.
-We've also included the Fujifilm X-T100 as an underrated mirrorless DSLR-style camera that's a little more expensive, but is both more compact and more stylish.
+The choice becomes a lot narrower if you want a camera with a viewfinder, however, especially at this price, so we rounded up three rival cameras that meet this basic requirement at the time of the D3500's launch.
+The Canon EOS Rebel T7/2000D is the Nikon's closest competitor on price and still available now, though it's not one of our favorite cameras.
+The Sony A68 made an interesting and more powerful alternative as one of the last Sony SLT cameras still on sale at the time, but it's no longer available.
+We also included the Fujifilm X-T100 as an underrated mirrorless DSLR-style camera that was little more expensive, and has now been replaced by the X-T200 – a great camera, but in a higher price bracket now.

-Sony’s DSLR-style SLT range may be in decline, but the A68 is still on sale and at competitive prices.
+Sony’s DSLR-style SLT range may be in decline, but the A68 may yet turn up as a used item.
 It tops the chart in our resolution test, matching even a low-end full frame camera for resolving power.
 The Nikon D3500 is in second place, closely followed by the Canon EOS Rebel T7/2000D and Fujifilm X-T100, in that order.

 Signal to noise ratio